UMAprotocol/docs/docs/getting-started/how-uma-works.md

 sidebar_label: How UMA Works
 ---

-UMA has created what is known as Priceless financial contracts.
+UMA has created what is known as priceless financial contracts.
 Priceless financial contracts are smart contracts that only require an on-chain price feed in the event of a dispute.

 These contracts are configured to act optimistically.
 Economic guarantees and network incentives ensure network actors will act honestly most of the time, but in the event of a malicious actor or an ad hoc market event, a dispute can be raised to call UMA’s optimistic oracle known as the Data Verification Mechanism (DVM).

 ### There are five main network actors on UMA